-eXtensible Business Reporting Language (XBRL) reporting is currently being used in over 50 countries around the world and is a new way of supplying the annual returns.
+XBRL reporting is currently being used in over 50 countries around the world and is a new way of supplying your AFS.
+In lay-man terms it can be described as a change from film photography to digital photography, paper books to digital books.
 Having financial statements in an XBRL format means the Department of Trade and Industry, through CIPC, can use the data, share it, and also analyse it on a clearly defined digital platform.

-- Companies whose Memorandum of Incorporation (MOI) or Articles of Association requires the auditing of their financial statements.
+- Companies whose Memorandum of Incorporation (MOI) or Articles of Association requires the auditing of their financial statements;

-These companies are from 1 July 2018 required to have tagging software in place to produce the Annual Financial Statements in XBRL format, alternatively to have an outsourced partner who can do so on their behalf.
+These companies are from 1 July 2018 required to have tagging software in place to produce the AFS in XBRL format, namely the iXBRL format version 1.1 within a single XHTML file.
+If a company is not able to provide the file in that format, they will have to have an outsourced partner who can do so on their behalf.